volodymyrholovetskyi/Notepad/README.md

 # Notepad

-##Table of contents
+## Table of contents
 * [General info](#generate-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

-##Generate info
+## Generate info

-The notepad application will allow you to quickly create a shopping list or a to-do list, save recipes or your reflections - it all depends on the category you create
+The notepad application will allow you to quickly create a shopping list or a to-do list, save recipes or your reflections - it all depends on the category you create.

-##Technologies
+## Technologies

 * Spring Boot
 * Hibernate